GavinAbercrombie/gavinabercrombie.github.io/index.md

 title: Gavin Abercrombie
 ---

-I'm a research associate at Heriot-Watt University, Edinburgh, where I'm working on mitigation of online harms in [Verena Rieser's NLP lab](https://sites.google.com/view/nlplab/).
+I'm a research associate at Heriot-Watt University, Edinburgh, where I'm working on mitigation of online harms in [the NLP lab](https://sites.google.com/view/nlplab/).

 I'm funded by two EPSRC projects: